11 Things You Will Want to Know About Sheepadoodles

 Sheepadoodles are a hybrid cross between a Poodle and an Old English Sheepdog.
 Drawing the best from both breeds creates a fantastic combination.

 In recent years it has become increasingly popular to cross the Poodle with other breeds.
-By nature, Poodles have minimal possible shedding, making them mostly hypoallergenic and great indoor pets.
+By nature, Poodles have minimal possible shedding, making them low likelihood to trigger allergies and great indoor pets.

 Fully grown Sheepadoodle from our farm

 Poodles are one of the most highly intelligent dog breeds, known for being easy to train.
 They have a playful nature and are one of the friendliest dogs around.
 They are affectionate, loyal, sociable, and enjoy games.
 They are a low aggression breed and get along well with children and other animals.

 But not everyone is looking for a Poodle as a pet, and they have carried a reputation as being more of a "prissy" or "frou-frou" breed due to fancy hair cuts and a history of aristocratic ownership.

 For years the average American family was drawn to lovable breeds like the Golden Retriever and Labrador Retriever.
 But as anyone who's owned one of these breeds knows, these sweet doggies shed A LOT!
 Often their fur would end up in every crack and crevice of a home, and could be near impossible to keep up with cleaning.
 Additionally these dogs trigger allergies in humans, and if a family member suffers from a dog allergy these breeds were not an option.

 In recent decades breeders began to search for a solution to these issues.
 Was there a breed that was a lovable, down-to-earth family pet that also was low shedding and trigger pet allergies?
 The solution came in the form of the "designer dog", a hybrid between a purebred Poodle and another family-friendly breed such as the Old English Sheepdog.